What Does A Chemical Peel Do For The Skin?

 Types Of Chemical Peels

 A chemical peel works to chemically remove the rough, dry and/or dead skin cells.
 By removing this damaged outer layer of skin, the new and refreshed skin will be visible.
-Our dermatologists in Boardman, OH perform superficial, medium and deep peels.
+Our dermatologists in Boardman and Howland, OH, perform superficial, medium and deep peels.
 During consultation, the best chemical peel for your skin care needs and goals will be determined.

 For patients with textured skin, acne and mild discoloration this mild chemical peel may be suitable as the application of alpha-hydroxy acid gently removes the outermost skin layer.
 A superficial peel is the most gentle type of face peel.